badabing2005/PixelFlasher/README.md

 # PixelFlasher
-Powershell script is to update a rooted Pixel phone with new factory image and retain root.
+A Powershell script to update a rooted Pixel phone with new factory image and retain root.